AeroLeads people directory · profile

 Major In Computer Science

-Frequently Asked Questions about Chris S.
+Frequently asked questions about Chris S.

 What company does Chris S. work for?

-Chris S. works for Dataminr
+Chris S. works for Dataminr.

-What is Chris S.'s role at the current company?
+What is Chris S.'s role at Dataminr?

-Chris S.'s current role is Senior Principal Software Engineer @ Dataminr | Infrastructure, Security, Automation.
+Chris S. is listed as Senior Principal Software Engineer @ Dataminr | Infrastructure, Security, Automation at Dataminr.

 What is Chris S.'s email address?

-What is Chris S.'s direct phone number?
+What is Chris S.'s phone number?

 What schools did Chris S. attend?

-Chris S. attended Austin Community College.
+Chris S. holds No Degree, Major In Computer Science from Austin Community College.

 What skills is Chris S. known for?